Board Members

 The responsibility of the Foundation’s Board of Directors is to advise, govern, oversee policy and direction, and assist with the leadership and general promotion of the Foundation so as to support the growth of pickleball facilities and programs for the benefit of the public.

-Alicia Hays - President
+Tina Mickelson - President

 Roger Schaljo